Lisbon, Portugal skyline view over Rossio Square.

 Twin room, Lisboa Prata Boutique Hotel

-Just one minute walk away is the sister hotel My Story Ouro with a focus on a themed décor based on Portuguese tiles.
+Just one minute walk away is its sister hotel with a focus on a themed décor based on Portuguese tiles.
+From each room you get a view of some aspect of the surrounding streets.
 See current prices and room options.

 Bedroom My Story Ouro Hotel, Lisbon